The video shows you exactly what a Window Wanderland is

 Community Window Display in West Norwood Library and Picturehouse

 This year our Winter Wanderland Window Trail along Norwood Road features moonlit footprints of local wildlife - rabbits, robins, squirrels, owls and foxs.
 Follow the trail and it will lead you to the large, magical display featureing local scenes in the windows of West Norwood Library and Picturehouse.
 There will be a competition to guess what the locations are - pick up an entry from from the Picturehouse ticket desk

 And - if you want to help us with the Community Window Display, we are holding a footprint workshop in West Norwood Library childrens area on Tuesday 23 November between 4pm and 5.30pm.
 Please drop by - you can also take some footprints home!

 Perhaps you might be inspired by all of these artists who work with silhouettes.

-Finally, here is a link to some of last years window designs in our #wildnorwood photo album - and a montage of lots of them below, click on the image for a larger version.
+Finally, here is a link to some of previous years window designs in our #wildnorwood photo album - and a montage of lots of them below, click on the images for larger versions.